 As I’ve already mentioned, their ears are covered by feathers, so you won’t see them unless you’re actively looking for them.

-The image above provides a good idea of where you can find the ears of the chicken.
+The image above provides a good idea of where you can find them on the head of the chicken.

 Earlobes determine egg color

 The earlobes of chickens can be different colors and believe it or not, this is what affects the color of their eggs.
 If you have a chicken with white earlobes then they will lay white eggs, if you have a chicken with red earlobes then they will lay brown eggs.